andrxano/animated-avatar-discord-bot/README.md

 **3. Set the bot**
 ```
-Place your GIF file to the "assets" folder
+Place your GIF file to the ./assets folder
 and don't forget to change the TOKEN with your discord bot token.
 ```